LibertyDSNP/spec/pages/Identity/Registry.md

     function changeHandle(string calldata oldHandle, string calldata newHandle) external;

     /**
-     * @dev Alter a DSNP Id handle by EIP-712 Signature
+     * @dev Alter a DSNP User Id handle by EIP-712 Signature
      * @param v EIP-155 calculated Signature v value
      * @param r ECDSA Signature r value
      * @param s ECDSA Signature s value
-     * @param change Change data containing nonce, old handle and new handle
+     * @param change Change data containing nonce, old handle and new handle *
-     *
      * MUST NOT allow a registration of a handle that is already in use
      * MUST be signed by someone who is authorized on the contract
      *      via `IDelegation(handle -> addr).isAuthorizedTo(ecrecovedAddr, Permission.OWNERSHIP_TRANSFER, block.number)`